pvdz/preval/tests/_tofix/b_is_a_num.md

 (this is a test)

-The b param is going to be an array regardless.
+The b param is going to be an number regardless.
 Typing should know.

 ## Input